-Vitello tonnato (veal with tuna sauce) is one of those recipes that we tend to take for granted, and it is a shame because it is one of the most sumptuous Italian dishes.
+Vitello tonnato (veal with tuna sauce) is one of those recipes that we take for granted, and it is a shame because it is one of the most sumptuous Italian dishes.
 But let’s get to the point: we don’t want to waste time talking.

 What is Vitello Tonnato?

-Some people use only tuna, capers and lemon and no mayonnaise, making a tuna foam, but the most successful recipe of all is the one we offer you today.
+Some people use only tuna, capers, and lemon and no mayonnaise, making a tuna foam, but the most successful recipe of all is the one we offer you today.
 Directly from the Santisè restaurant of Calliano, a temple of Piedmontese cuisine, nestled in the hills of Asti.

 If you want to make the perfect Vitello Tonnato, try this recipe from the great Italian chef Marco Scanavino and send us some of your delicious pics!

 - 1 kg of veal (veal loin or leg are the best cuts)

 - 15 grams of coarse salt

 - 1 onion, 1 carrot, 1 celery stick

 - 1 lemon